 How do I book a room on campus?

-Any student clubs wishing to book a meeting room (max 15 people) in the MSD Buidling for official club business should write to Facilities at email@example.com.
+Any student clubs wishing to book a meeting room (max 15 people) in the Glyn Davis-MSD Building for official club business should write to Facilities at email@example.com.

-Please note that dedicated Event Support is required for after hours bookings for Student clubs, where any of the following conditions are met:
+Please note that a dedicated Event Support Officer will be required for student group bookings if any

 How do I order trestle tables, chairs and/or waste bins for my event?

-Any student clubs wishing to book trestle tables, chairs and/or waste bins for their event should do so using the following online form: https://unimelb.support/
+Any student clubs wishing to book trestle tables, table cloths, chairs, portable hand sanitiser stations, etc. for their event should do so using the following online form: https://unimelb.support/

 Once you have successfully added the items to your shopping cart that you wish to order, select the Melbourne School of Design from the Department drop-down menu.

 The form will ask you for a Themis code.
 Please write to firstname.lastname@example.org to request the Themis code.